lonsbio/bpipe-docs-test/docs/Language/Language.md

   }
 ```

-Here we can be sure we'll only match files ending in ".fastq.gz" in our bowtie command.---
+Here we can be sure we'll only match files ending in ".fastq.gz" in our bowtie command.

+---
-# The succeed statement
+## The succeed statement

-### Synopsis
+#### Synopsis

 <pre>